remi-dupre/opening-hours-rs/README.md

 ### Holidays

-A public holiday database is loaded using Python library [workalendar].
-You should refer to Python library for more information on which countries are supported.
+A public holiday database is loaded using [nager].
+You can refer to their website for more detail on supported country or if you want to contribute.

-Holidays are not loaded beyond year 2100 to avoid having a huge binary.

 ### Syntax